OF International Ophthalmology Training Program Accreditation

 Dr. Aishwarya Sriram

 Program accreditation is a process that requires standards of structure, process and achievement, self-assessment, and review by outside experts.
-The process of program accreditation typically comprises a three-step cycle.
+The process of program accreditation typically comprises a four-step cycle.

 Eligibility: For ophthalmology residency training programs with at least three years duration; must have a surgical wet lab training.